Neurokinetic Therapy (NKT): What is It?

 What are the risks associated with NKT?

 You may also experience general fatigue and achiness in your body after NKT as it is a readjustment to your nervous system and movement patterns.
-This is all pretty similar side effects to a good workout.
+Some muscles (especially scar tissue) can hold onto trauma and if you experience a trauma-release during our session, you may feel even more fatigued and a little out of it.
+This should not last longer than a day.

 Why do I believe in NKT so much?